“Shipment Received Package Acceptance Pending”: Here Is What It Means!

 Google owned start-up Wing launched a new service in Helsinki.
 And in the US, Uber is planning to use drone services to take a bigger share of the food delivery market with UberEats by offering drone delivery to clients in San Diego.

 Finally we move on to AI and Machine Learning.

 You might have already experienced this technology as it helps you to track your parcel on route to your delivery address or provide automated status updates - but did you ever think about what happens when it gets to your door?

 At PackageX, we’re solving that final piece of the puzzle.
 All of these technologies solve ways to speed up getting the parcel to your doorstep, but what happens after that?
 Even with the efficient delivery timeframe like Amazon’s 1-day or 2-hour delivery service, a package could still end up getting delayed or misplaced once it lands in the mailroom office of a busy building resulting in recipient's frustration.
 Our solution tracks parcels past the point of delivery, once inside the internal mailroom system of the apartment block or office building.

 Getting thousands of packages to doorsteps with no losses or delays, mailroom staff who use PackageX can notify the package recipients in seconds, just by snapping a picture of the delivery label.
 There’s no longer a need to sort the packages manually or drop the recipient an email or call — those good old days are over.
 PackageX's process is as simple as Snap, Notify and Sign: Snap to take a picture of the label, a notification email will be sent to the recipient, and the recipient signs to collect the package.
-As a bonus, the app is intelligent enough to even read hand-written labels, understand nicknames, and add personalized notes such as “Hey, that much-awaited parcel from Mom is here!”

 When mailrooms use the PackageX app, package recipients can finally clearly see who has signed for their parcel, track its location in the building and get instant notifications.